walac/walac.github.io/_posts/2015-10-05-taskcluster-b2g.md

 The listed actions map to Python methods inside the build class, with `-` replaced by `_`.
 For example, the action `checkout-sources` maps to the method `checkout_sources`.
-That's where the mozharness simplicity comes from: everything boils down to a sequence of method calls, just it, no secret.
+That's where the mozharness simplicity comes from: everything boils down to a sequence of method calls, just that, no secrets.

 For example, here is how you run mozharness to build a flame image: